codepath/android_guides/Video-Playback-and-Recording.md

 <a href="https://github.com/yqritc/Android-ScalableVideoView"><img src="http://i.imgur.com/EFVEg0V.gif" width="250" /></a>

 You can read about [how fenster was developed](http://www.malmstein.com/blog/2014/08/09/how-to-use-a-textureview-to-display-a-video-with-custom-media-player-controls/) as well.
+If you are using fenster and running into a permissions error related to `write_settings` on an Android >= 6.0 device, check out [this snippet as a workaround](https://gist.github.com/shrikant0013/fc3e67b4b898294a03e4eba1b527f898).

 ### Streaming from YouTube